h2oai/sparkling-water/doc/src/site/sphinx/deployment/azure_hdi.rst

 5. On the **Credentials** tab, specify the following:

    - Cluster Login username and password.
 These are used to connect to your cluster.
    - SSH Username and password.
-These are used to connect direcly to the VM present in the cluster.
+These are used to connect directly to the VM present in the cluster.

 6. On the **Data Source** tab, you can configure either a Blob Storage Account or a Data Lake Store.
 This is where your HDFS system will be located.

   **Note**: Refer to the following links for more information about Blob Storage and the Data Lake Store:

   - `Blob Storage <https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-use-blob-storage>`__ for more information about Blob Storage
-  - `Data Lake Store <https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-data-science-process-data-lake-walkthrough>`__ for a walkthru describing the Data Lake Store
+  - `Data Lake Store <https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-data-science-process-data-lake-walkthrough>`__ for a walkthrough describing the Data Lake Store

 7. On the **Cluster Size** tab, select the number of workers nodes you want on your HDI Cluster.
 Note that you can resize your cluster any time after creation.